 - ?
-Consider the Old Testament.
-How is Jesus' message through these parables consistent with God's ongoing story? - ?
-Who are the "righteous persons who do not need to repent" in verse seven? - ?
-How do people act like they "do not need" to repent in this day and age? - The third parable's popular title is "the prodigal son," but the parable gives just as much emphasis on the father and the other brother.
-How might you re-title this parable? - This story features three main characters.
+The third parable's popular title is "the prodigal son," but the parable gives just as much emphasis on the father and the other brother.
+How might you retitle this parable? - This story features three main characters.
 Who do you think all three are meant to represent?